Rayhan-NMR/Farming-website-html/README.md

 # Farming Website

+## 📌 Description
-A simple agriculture-themed website created as a practice project while learning HTML.
+A simple agriculture-themed website created to practice basic web development skills using HTML.

-## Features
+## ⚙️ Features
-- Basic webpage layout
+- Structured webpage layout
-- Information about farming
-- Simple navigation
+- Basic navigation between sections
+- Informational content about agriculture

-## Technologies Used
+## 🛠 Technologies Used
 - HTML
-- Java
+- CSS (if used)

-## Purpose
+## 🎯 Purpose
-This project was created as part of my learning journey in web development.
+This project was built as part of my learning journey in web development, focusing on understanding website structure and layout design.

+## 🚀 Learning Outcome
+- Improved understanding of HTML structure
+- Practiced organizing content into a simple website
+- Gained experience in building basic web pages

-## Author
+## 👤 Author
-Rayhan
+Rayhan Nazzaz Ma'rif